Spidy394/python_projects/readme.md

 1. **Weather App 🌦️:** This Python script fetches and displays the current temperature of a city using the `WeatherAPI`.
 It prompts the user to enter a city name and provides the temperature in Celsius.
 Make sure to replace 'enter your api key' with your actual WeatherAPI key in the script.

+1. **QR Code Generator 📱:** This Python script generates a QR code from user provided link.
+It uses the `qrcode` library to create the QR code and displays it.
+The program provides a simple command-line interface for user interaction.

+1. Games 🎮:

+    - **Rock-Paper-Scissors Game ✊✋✌:** This Python script allows you to play the classic Rock-Paper-Scissors game against the computer.
+The program provides a simple command-line interface where you can choose your move and see the computer's move.
+The game continues until you choose to stop.

 ℹ Feel free to explore the projects and provide feedback.
 Suggestions are welcome! 🙌

 ---